datastax/nodejs-driver/README.md

 ## FAQ
 #### Which Cassandra versions does this driver support?
-It supports any Cassandra version greater than 2.0 and above.
+The beta version of this driver supports any Cassandra version greater than 2.0 and above.
+On future versions, any Cassandra version from 1.2 will be supported.

 #### Which CQL version does this driver support?
 It supports [CQL3](http://cassandra.apache.org/doc/cql3/CQL.html).

+#### Should I create a `Client` instance per repository module?
+Normally you should use 1 client instance per application domain, you should share that instance between modules within your application.

 #### Should I shutdown the pool after executing a query?
 No, you should only call `client.shutdown` once in your application lifetime.